wpXtreme/wpdk/index.md

 Or you can directly add here some specific hooks related to administration WordPress filters, like `menu_order` or `admin_head`.

-The Product Generator of wpXtreme Developer Center adds automatically for you the declaration and the definition of the `WPXTestPluginAdmin` object.
+The Product Generator of WPDK Developer Center adds automatically for you the declaration and the definition of the `WPDKTestPluginAdmin` object.
 This object handles for you some common tasks related to the admin area of WordPress; for example, it creates automatically for you a sample menu item in the dashboard menu with the name of your plugin, your plugin logo, and two related menu items, already hooked to specific methods of the object instance.

-You can choose to write directly in this method your code specifically related to the admin side of WordPress; or you can choose to extend the functionality of `WPXTestPluginAdmin` object.
+You can choose to write directly in this method your code specifically related to the admin side of WordPress; or you can choose to extend the functionality of `WPDKTestPluginAdmin` object.
 In both cases, your plugin will gain more readability and flow comprehension.

-@section     section_7_1 Introducing WPDK: a PHP framework for developing WordPress plugins

-Let's always assume that you created a new wpXtreme plugin for WordPress, named `Test Plugin`, through the Product Generator of wpXtreme Developer Center.
-In the root directory of your plugin, you have a file named `wpx-testplugin.php`.
-Inside this file, you have the declaration of a class named `WPXTestPlugin`, that extends `WPDKWordPressPlugin` class.

-The method `admin` of your `WPXTestPlugin` class is called every time your plugin is loaded, after the invocation of methods `loaded` and `configuration`; but this calling happens *if, and only if, the web request is related to the admin side of WordPress*.
-Loading is not activation: every single time this plugin is loaded from WordPress environment, this method will be invoked.

-The basic code of this method prepared for you through the Product Generator of wpXtreme Developer Center is this:

-    function admin() {
-        require_once( 'classes/admin/wpxtestplugin-admin.php' );
-        $admin = new WPXTestPluginAdmin( $this );
-        /**
-         * Add your code from now on
-         * /
-    }

-In this method, you can insert all code your plugin needs to execute in the admin area of your WordPress environment.
-For example, you can insert here the declaration of a specific class that handles all stuffs about admin area.
-Or you can directly add here some specific hooks related to administration WordPress filters, like `menu_order` or `admin_head`.

-The Product Generator of wpXtreme Developer Center adds automatically for you the declaration and the definition of the `WPXTestPluginAdmin` object.
-This object handles for you some common tasks related to the admin area of WordPress; for example, it creates automatically for you a sample menu item in the dashboard menu with the name of your plugin, your plugin logo, and two related menu items, already hooked to specific methods of the object instance.

-You can choose to write directly in this method your code specifically related to the admin side of WordPress; or you can choose to extend the functionality of `WPXTestPluginAdmin` object.
-In both cases, your plugin will gain more readability and flow comprehension.

 @page            page_sample Samples

-@page            page_thanks Thnaks
+@page            page_thanks Thanks